Brain Chains as Topological Signatures for Alzheimer's Disease: Sufficient Conditions for Bounded

-Dually, arbitrary maximal chains in posets satisfying the right-covering condition with unique highest elements can be connected with finite discrete homotopies, and the proof is obtained by dualising the above proof.
+\end{proof} Dually, arbitrary maximal chains in posets satisfying the right-covering condition with unique highest elements can be connected with finite discrete homotopies, and the proof is obtained by dualising the above proof.
 The quotiented posets we are working with satisfy both the left and right-covering conditions with unique lowest and highest elements, hence both of these constructions can be used to establish upper bounds on the discrete homotopy metric between two arbitrary maximal chains we encounter.

-This proof does not construct the optimal discrete homotopy, though it does bound its length from above.
+This proof does not necessarily construct the optimal discrete homotopy, though it does bound its length from above.
 The exact computation of $d_H\left(\mathcal{F}_1,\mathcal{F}_2\right)$ could be accomplished through a bidirectional search beginning from $\mathcal{F}_1$ and $\mathcal{F}_2$, and moving alternatively through adjacent chains until a discrete homotopy connecting $\mathcal{F}_1$ and $\mathcal{F}_2$ is found.
-By construction this discrete homotopy will have minimal length.
+By construction this discrete homotopy will have minimal length, however this bidirectional search rapidly becomes computationally intractable.
+Therefore, we seek to establish an easily computed lower bound; in many cases the lower bound we will construct in the next section coincides with the length of the discrete homotopy described above, proving optimality for these examples while sidestepping the cost of directly computing $d_H$.

 In the many query setting, i.e. when we want to compute many distances between maximal chains in the same $\mathcal{H}\left(N\right)$, it may be more efficient to construct all maximal chains, taking this set as the vertex set of a graph.
 The edges of this graph can then be taken to be the set of pairs of adjacent chains.
 This graph must only be constructed once; the computation of the discrete homotopy metric then becomes the problem of finding a shortest path through this unweighted graph.